stratis-storage/stratis-docs/content/stratis-release-notes-2.1.0.md

     additional `HasCache` property.
   * `org.storage.stratis2.Report.r1`: This interface supports a set of ad-hoc reports about Stratis.
-The interface is unstable; the names by which the reports can be accesed are not guaranteed to remain stable, and the format of any report is only guaranteed to be valid JSON.
+The interface is unstable; the names by which the reports can be accessed are not guaranteed to remain stable, and the format of any report is only guaranteed to be valid JSON.

 Please consult the D-Bus API Reference for the precise D-Bus specification.